 How to improve your blog’s user experience

-So here are a few simple questions to help you improve your blog’s user experience.
+Questions to help you improve your blog’s user experience

-When on the homepage, is it clear what the blog is about?
+Is it clear what the blog is about?

 Does each post encourage further reading?

-Can you navigate between blog posts?
+Can you navigate between the blog posts?

 Is there a search tool?